datarobot-community/ai-accelerators/generative_ai/rssfeed/README.md

 # Create article summaries from RSS feeds

-This AI accelerator is no longer usable, as Google Bison has been retired.
+This accelerator has been removed because the LLM it is based on, Google Bison, has been retired.